The BLiSS Trail

 The installation draws its name from Scottish folklore, evoking the mystique of faeries and the deep connection between the land and its myths.
 The carefully crafted space blends seamlessly with the landscape, encouraging visitors to linger and soak up the serene atmosphere.
 Whether you’re stopping for a quiet moment of reflection, capturing photographs of the breathtaking scenery, or simply enjoying the fresh air, Faerie Hollow offers a truly magical experience.

 As you follow the BLiSS Trail, look for signs guiding you to this extraordinary spot.
-The journey itself is a joy, winding through some of the most picturesque areas of Loch Lomond and The Trossachs National Park.
+The journey itself is a joy, winding through some of the most picturesque areas of Loch Lomond and the Trossachs National Park.

 Soaring Eagle on the BLiSS Trail